Thanne Vandi: Soundtrack

 The soundtrack and score is composed by Moses and the album featured four songs.
 The audio rights were acquired by Trend Music.

 Release and reception

 The film was released in theatres on 31 December 2021.
 Navein Darshan of Cinema Express wrote, "Thanne Vandi was promised to be a tale of a man with drinking issues and also happens to own a water truck (hence the title).
 But the film ends up delivering a feel similar to a never-ending drunk talk of a distressing acquaintance, who assumes to be the star of the evening".
+A critic from Maalai Malar gave a mixed review for the film during its rerelease.